Table of Contents

 In the present study, the migration of volatile organic compounds (VOCs) from water pipes manufactured of polyvinyl chloride (PVC) has been investigated … in residential areas. … Twenty water samples were collected from houses within Medina Al-Munawarah residential area and were analyzed … The presence of carbon tetrachloride (CTC), toluene, chloroform, styrene, o-xylene, bromoform (BF), dibromomethane (DBM), cis-1,3-dichloropropane (Cis-1,3-DCP), and trans-1,3-dichloropropane (Trans-1,3-DCP) was initially confirmed.
 The most frequent contaminants found were DBM, CTC, and toluene that were monitored in 55%, 50%, and 45% of samples, respectively.
 The levels of CTC, Cis-1,3-DCP, and Trans-1,3-DCP were found to exceed the World Health Organization (WHO) limits in 50%, 20%, and 20% of samples, respectively.
 Leaching of Organic Toxic Compounds from PVC Water Pipes in Medina Al-Munawarah, Kingdom of Saudi Arabia, Shaikh, Hanafiah, and Basheer 2019

-You would think all filter housing would be made from stainless steel, but most are made of plastic.
+You would think all filter housing would be made from stainless steel or glass, but most are made of plastic.

-If you are using a plastic water pitcher with built in filter like the Zero Water brand, it's best to keep it in the fridge, not just for control of microorganism growth, but also to reduce plasticizers and bisphenols from leaching into the plastic.
+Fridge storage of the pitcher reduces plasticizers and bisphenols leaching from the plastic.
 At least that was my initial assumption.
 So I started looking up some research on the matter, and found the following studies that are all over the place.

 I will be transferring the water to a glass jar after filtration.